Fort Lauderdale Construction Lawsuits

 Construction bonds and construction liens are two ways of dealing with nonpayment on a building project.
 Liens and bonds are similar in that they both provide assurance to contractors (particularly subcontractors who are not in privity with the owner) that they will get paid after they perform work.
 The primary difference is that liens are used on private construction projects, whereas bonds are used on public projects.

 Disputes regarding construction bond and lien claims can often be complex.
 Strict filing procedures, contractual terms, and state and federal statutes must be followed.
 In addition, the principal can dispute reimbursement and initiate counterclaims.
-It is important to work with experienced construction attorneys regarding construction bonds and liens lawsuits.
+It is important to work with experienced construction attorneys regarding construction bond and lien lawsuits.

-If you are involved in a construction bond or lien claim dispute, our Fort Lauderdale attorneys [can help protect your interests] (/free-case-evaluation/).
+If you are involved in a construction bond or lien claim dispute, our Fort Lauderdale attorneys can help protect your interests.

-Business Trial Group attorneys has recovered tens of millions of dollars for our clients, including multi-million dollar settlements and verdicts related to construction projects.
-Regardless of how complex your claim is or how long it takes to resolve, you will pay no up-front fees, and no fees at all unless we succeed.
+Business Trial Group attorneys have recovered billions of dollars for our clients, including multimillion-dollar settlements and verdicts related to construction projects.
+Regardless of how complex your claim is or how long it takes to resolve, you will pay no upfront fees, and no fees at all unless we succeed.

 Receive a Free Construction Lawsuit Case Review